wazzy88/Wshaikh/README.md

 Verify that this playbook is completed by navigate back to the Filebeat installation page on the ELK server GUI to ensure it is fully running.

-That concludes the overview for the setup of the ELK server from azure cloud to testing.
+That concludes the overview for the setup of the ELK server from azure the cloud to a visual representation on the Kibana dashboard.

 Thank you.